mesosphere/dcos-docs-site/pages/services/nifi/0.1.0-1.5.0/troubleshooting/index.md

 enterprise: false
 ---

+The following topics address some common errors you may encounter while configuring or managing your DC/OS NiFi Service.

 # Configuration update errors

 After a configuration change, the service may enter an unhealthy state.
 This commonly occurs when an invalid configuration change was made by the user.
 Certain configuration values may not be changed, or may not be decreased.
 To determine whether this is the case, check the service’s Deploy Plan for any errors.